-Most of the attacks are less than a minute and up to five minutes and they target multiple ports.
-Some of the targeted ports are port 8545 (JSON-RPC), 22 (SSH) and 8080 (alternate port for HTTP).
+Most attacks are less than a minute and more than an hour, they are directed to several ports.
+Some of the destination ports are port 8545 (JSON-RPC), 22 (SSH), 8080 and 81 (alternative ports for HTTP).

 Most of the attacks seem to be of reconnaissance (scanning).
-About 91% of the attacks for this month came from scanning which can be considered reconnaissance and it is what precedes further attacks.
+About 93% of the attacks for this month came from scanning which can be considered reconnaissance and it is what precedes further attacks.

-The attacks are, mostly from the Russian Federation, Panama and USA as the three top sources.
-A significant number of attacks are scanning which can be considered f 🕑 reconnaissance and is what precedes further attacks.
+The attacks are, mostly from the Russian Federation (48%), Panama (20%), United States (11%) and Netherlands (5%) as the four top sources.
+A significant number of attacks are scanning which can be considered reconnaissance and is what precedes further attacks.

-Based on the information gathered from the security countermeasures during these period 2,878,997 attacks on Metrobank S.A.; 71,838 of which were considered critical were all stopped by the GLESEC managed security countermeasures.
+Based on the information gathered from the security countermeasures during these period 3,410,589 attacks on Metrobank S.A.; 91,286 of which were considered critical were all stopped by the GLESEC managed security countermeasures.

-Metrobank S.A, receives an average of 1,711,584 total attacks and 60,464 critical attacks on a monthly basis.
-This equates to an average of 82,633 total daily attacks and 2,919 critical daily attacks.
+Metrobank S.A, receives an average of 2,020,419 total attacks and 87,548 critical attacks on a monthly basis.
+This equates to an average of 67,913 total daily attacks and 2,943 critical daily attacks.